gscalzo/gscalzo.github.io/content/speaking.md

 | 2009 | [Scrum in an hour](https://www.slideshare.net/slideshow/scrum-in-an-hour/1742808) | — |

 [Browse my SlideShare profile](https://www.slideshare.net/giordano) · [Earlier server-side Swift deck](https://www.slideshare.net/slideshow/the-joy-of-serverside-swift-development/67493948)

-## Topics I’m working on

-- Adopting coding agents while keeping ownership of the software they produce.
-- Growing junior engineers and strengthening engineering judgement in the age of AI.
-- Moving from an impressive AI prototype to a product people can use.

 For speaking enquiries, [contact me on LinkedIn](https://www.linkedin.com/in/giordanoscalzo/).